folio-org/mod-configuration/README.md

 # mod-configuration

+Copyright (C) 2016 The Open Library Foundation

+This software is distributed under the terms of the Apache License, Version 2.0.
+See the file ["LICENSE"](https://github.com/folio-org/mod-configuration/blob/master/LICENSE) for more information.

-Demo configuration module based on the raml-module-builder and a set of raml and json schemas backed by a mongoDB async implementation
+#### Demo configuration module based on the raml-module-builder and a set of raml and json schemas backed by a mongoDB async implementation

 This project is built using the raml-module-builder, using the MongoDB async client to implement some basic configuration APIs.
 It is highly recommended to read the [raml-module-builder README](https://github.com/folio-org/raml-module-builder/blob/master/README.md)